 …and any other goals and events you are tracking in Google Analytics!

-Should I bother with Google Business Profile Posts?
+So, should I bother with Google Business Profile Posts?

 Yes!
 Google Business Profile Posts offer a great opportunity to attract and convert customers, as well as providing Google with lots of information about your business in terms of ‘entity’.